 Focal length should be a high priority factor in your lens selection as it determines your perspective/working distance.
 Especially when combined with a wide aperture, the 85mm focal length screams "portrait lens" to me.
 Classic portrait focal lengths fall into the 85mm to 135mm range (after FOVCF is factored in).
 An 85mm lens hits the bottom classic range figure on a full frame DSLR and, at a 136mm angle of view equivalent on an APS-C 1.6x body, it essentially remains in the ideal portrait range on this format also.

 Helping to justify the high acquisition cost of this lens is that portrait photography is one of the most-revenue-producing genres and I argue that people are the most important subjects available.
-If I am shooting portraits, very frequently I have an 85mm lens in my hand (or a zoom lens with the 85mm focal length covered).
+If I am shooting portraits, frequently I have an 85mm lens in my hand (or a zoom lens with the 85mm focal length covered).
 Even when using this lens on a full frame body at minimum focus distance, the working distance is long enough that facial perspectives do not become strongly distorted.
 Here is an f/1.4 portrait example captured with the Otus 85 on a Canon EOS 5D Mark III:

 The "portrait photography" designation is a broad one that covers a wide variety of potential still and video subject framing (from full body to head shots) and a wide variety of potential venues (from indoors to outdoors).
 Portrait subjects can range from children to seniors and individuals to large groups with this focal length creating a pleasing perspective for all of these situations.
 The subject(s) will not appear flattened from a too-far-away perspective or distorted from a too-close perspective.

 The assignment list that this focal length is ready to tackle includes engagements, weddings, parties, events, families, small groups, senior adults, fashion, documentary, lifestyle ... and a long list beyond these, but 85mm is not reserved only for portrait photography.
-This focal length also works very well for landscape, architecture, products (medium through huge), commercial, general studio photography applications and a wide range of other subjects.
+This focal length also works well for landscape, architecture, products (medium through huge), commercial, general studio photography applications and a wide range of other subjects.

-A short telephoto focal length combined with a super-wide aperture creates a very shallow DOF (Depth of Field) at short focus distances, and I can't get enough of the shallow DOF look that draws the viewer's attention to the subject by eliminating the background distractions.
-This capability adds artistic-style imaging to this 85mm lens' capabilities list.
+A short telephoto focal length combined with a super-wide aperture creates a shallow DOF (Depth of Field) at short focus distances, and I can't get enough of the shallow DOF look that draws the viewer's attention to the subject by eliminating the background distractions.
+This capability adds artistic-style imaging to this 85mm lens's capabilities list.

 The bright f/1.4 aperture allows tons of light to reach the sensor, allowing lower ISO settings (with the low noise levels that come with these) and fast-action-stopping short exposures (fast shutter speeds).
 It seems that there is always enough light to handhold a camera at f/1.4.
 This wide aperture is especially valuable after the sun sets, when shooting indoors and under shade including indoors using only ambient window light.